wunderwuzzi23/blog/content/posts/2020/husky-ai-machine-learning-attack-bruteforce.md

 The three test cases that seemed interesting initially were **all 0**, **all 1** and images with **random pixels**.

-Here is the code snippet I used to create these test images and run them through the exposed REST API:
+Here is the code snippet I used to create these test images and run them through the prediction web endpoint:

 ```
 candidate_rand  = np.random.random([1, NUM_PX, NUM_PX, 3])